fish-shell/fish-shell/doc_src/cmds/test.rst

 The first form (``test``) is preferred.
 For compatibility with other shells, the second form is available: a matching pair of square brackets (``[ [EXPRESSION] ]``).

-When using a variable as an argument with ``test`` you should almost always enclose it in double-quotes, as variables expanding to zero or more than one argument will most likely interact badly with ``test``.
+When using a variable or command substitution as an argument with ``test`` you should almost always enclose it in double-quotes, as variables expanding to zero or more than one argument will most likely interact badly with ``test``.

+For historical reasons, ``test`` supports the one-argument form (``test foo``), and this will also be triggered by e.g. ``test -n $foo`` if $foo is unset.
+We recommend you don't use the one-argument form and quote all variables or command substitutions used with ``test``.

 Operators for files and directories
 -----------------------------------